The AI Video Landscape — 2026

 Need broadcast-ready 4K? → Kling 3.0 or Veo 3.1

-Need character consistency across shots? → Seedance 2.0 Pro
+Need character consistency across shots? → Seedance 2.0 Pro (if accessible) or Luma Ray 3.14

 Need stylized / VFX aesthetic? → Runway Gen-4 Turbo